 I am going to dive around the O first.
 Watch this, mom.

-I am close enough to be included in casual conversation as he takes the lead in his learning through play.
+I am close enough to be included in casual conversation as he leads his learning through play.

 RELATED: Looking for simple ideas to keep on hand?
 Check out our activity cards.